What is the ATO GIC?: Learn About the General Interest Charge

 Is GIC Tax-Deductible in Australia?

-Beginning on July 1, 2025, you can’t deduct any GIC or SIC from your taxes.
+Beginning on July 1, 2025, you can’t deduct any GIC or SIC from your tax.
 The goal of these fees is to get people to pay on time and in full, and this change is meant to help that happen.
 The ATO is taking a big step to lower unpaid tax debts by making GIC and SIC non-tax-deductible.
 This makes late payments more expensive.

 How a Tax Debt Loan Can Help with GIC